Tuesday, February 8, 2022 · 16 min read

-SIRIUS XHS provides the ultimate in DAQ performance and versatility, including:
+SIRIUS XHS devices provide the ultimate in DAQ performance and versatility, including:

-SIRIUS XHS is also backward compatible and it can be synchronized with any other Dewesoft DAQ system like standard SIRIUS, KRYPTON, IOLITE, DEWE-43, et al.
+SIRIUS XHS is also backward compatible and can also be synchronized with all other Dewesoft DAQ systems like standard SIRIUS, KRYPTON, IOLITE, DEWE-43, etc.

 Available exclusively for Dewesoft SIRIUS XHS systems, PTP v2 is the latest version of the Precision Time Protocol (PTP), in which a clock master is used to synchronize all of the clocks on a computer network.

 PTP v2 provides ~1 µs clock accuracy across the LAN.
 PTP v2 is a big step forward from the original PTP v1 released in 2002.
 PTP v2 has the kind of time accuracy and stability that data acquisition applications require.

 Multiple SIRIUS XHS devices can be synchronized with each other using PTPv2, IRIG, or a PPS signal.
 Each device can act as a clock master or slave, allowing stand-alone operation.

 The entire PTP v2 network can be referenced to any external time source (like IRIG, GPS PPS, NTP, etc.) so that all of the devices on the network are referenced to that clock.
 PTP v2 has been eagerly adopted by financial transaction service providers, cell phone tower operators, power distribution systems, and other networks that require time accuracy better than NTP, but which may not have easy access to GPS PPS.

 When you have multiple SIRIUS XHS devices you can use an external clock provider as PTP or a Dewesoft DAQ device (clock slave) as a PTP clock source.